3nginius/3nginius/README.md

 ### Hi there, this is 3nginius 👋

 - 🔭 I’m currently working on: Discord websocket communication and API using python.
-- 🌱 I’m currently working with: Go, Python
+- 🌱 I’m currently working with: C/C++, Python
-- 📫 How to reach me: You can use my discord @0x96
+- 📫 How to reach me: You can use my discord 0x96
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Discord Gateway/API Sucks